Aldham, Essex

-Aldham is a village and civil parish in Essex, England.
+Aldham is a village and civil parish in the City of Colchester district of Essex, England.
 It is located 4 + 1/2 mi west of Colchester.
-The village is in the borough of Colchester and in the parliamentary constituency of Harwich and North Essex.
+The village is in the parliamentary constituency of Harwich and North Essex.
 The village has its own parish council.

 The ancient parish covered 1847 acres but local-government boundary changes reduced this to 1770 acres by the mid-twentieth century.
 The village borders Fordstreet, Marks Tey and the River Colne to the north.
 The parish is geographically on an incline, with the land sloping from around 170 ft in the northwest down to around 60 ft near the Roman River, where it is susceptible to flooding.

-The 2001 census gave the parish population as 513, decreasing to 491 at the 2011 census.
+At the 2021 census the parish had a population of 507.
+The population had been 513 in 2001 and 491 in 2011.
 It is 1 + 2/3 miles from the A12 road, a major trunk road.

 History

 There have been Iron Age finds in the area near Fordstreet and also pottery that may indicate Roman settlement.
 The village was founded in the Middle Ages, and by the time of the Domesday Book of 1086 there was a population of 12 with four households.
 The population rose in the late sixteenth and seventeenth centuries and by 1671 there were at least 55 households in the village.